How to get the most out of your Sunday mornings and enjoy a slow start to the day.

 Do you breakfast or brunch on Sundays?
 Stay in or go out?
 Round here we tend to keep it fairly simple and have pancakes, croissants or bacon rolls.

-If we go out (although the last time was pre-corona, so I barely remember!) then it would be for French toast or a full English.
+If we go out for breakfast (although the last time was pre-corona, so I barely remember!) then it would be for French toast or a full English.

 Whichever you prefer, the key is to have something a bit special that you wouldn’t normally have during the week, but that’s easy to make and doesn’t require you to stand by the stove.

 If it’s a beautiful sunny Sunday, then head out for a walk, maybe to somewhere new.
 If you’re able to get to some open / green space then do that.
 We’re lucky to live close to hills, woodland and the coast so we try to make the most of that.
 In the winter I take a small flask of hot chocolate to keep everyone going.